ElliotKillick/qvm-create-windows-qube/README.md

         - It mentions use of C, however, it seems like it may be possible to just use shell: https://osxdaily.com/2018/09/09/how-find-windows-product-key
     - Port to Python?
         - This seems like it would only add unnecessary LOC to scripts like create-media.sh where the Python script would essentially just be calling losetup/udisksctl and genisoimage
-        - This would be suitable for qvm-create-windows-qube.sh though
+        - This would certainly be suitable for qvm-create-windows-qube.sh though
+            - This would allow us to interchange data between Dom0 and the VM without worring about another Shellshock
     - Not mentioned on GSoC listing; but would probably have to port install.sh to SaltStack
         - As others have mentioned, SaltStack is not beginner friendly so some help here would be appreciated
 - [ ] Put this todo list into GitHub issues